thomasthills/noisyActivation/ReadMe.md

 # An entropy modulation theory of creative exploration

-## by Thomas T. Hills and Yoed Kenett
+## by Thomas T. Hills and Yoed N. Kenett

 The attached code runs in R and will produce all figures and simulations in Hills & Kenett (under review).